vpz4/DBDM/README.md

 - **Pearson Correlation (CORR):** Determines the linear correlation between two ordinal features, with values ranging from -1 (perfect negative correlation) to 1 (perfect positive correlation).
 - **Logistic Regression (LR):** Fits a logistic regression model to predict a multi-labeled outcome from a binary protected feature to asssess the influence of the feature on the outcome.

-## Usage
-- **Running the script:** From the command line, navigate to the script's directory and execute it.
-The script will request necessary input such as dataset path and facet, outcome, subgroup names as described in the Requirements section.
-- **Output:** Outputs bias metrics directly to the console for further analysis or integration into reports.
-Warningns are also provided in the case of threshold violations in any of the above metrics.

 ## Installation
 To install the toolkit, clone the repository and set up the required environment: